E-Commerce initiative inaugurated at Pakistan Post

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Islamabad: Federal Minister for Communications and Postal Services Murad Saeed inaugurated E-Commerce facility at Pakistan Post here on Saturday.
+Islamabad : Federal Minister for Communications and Postal Services Murad Saeed inaugurated E-Commerce facility at Pakistan Post here Saturday.

 The minister, on the occasion, expressed his confidence in the E-Commerce facility and said this initiative would lead the department towards financial prosperity, a private news channel reported.